Powerful Kuwaiti IOC member to be tried in Switzerland for forgery

 That did not stop Trekell from filing a lawsuit claiming the videos were fake, allowing an arbitration to be set up.

-In the arbitration case, a judge signed a ruling stating that the videos were authentic, in exchange for a 10,000-Swiss-franc payment, according to the charge sheet quoted by Le Temps.
+In the arbitration case, a judge signed a ruling stating that the videos were authentic, in exchange for a 10,000-Swiss-franc ($10,000, 8,700-euro) payment, according to the charge sheet quoted by Le Temps.

 Sheikh Ahmad then attempted to use the Swiss court ruling as evidence that the voices heard in the recordings were those of the two former officials.